mdj111/pdsnd_github/README.md

 Bikeshare Analysis

 ### Description
-A program that provides analysis of bikeshare data based on user input.
+A program that provides analysis of bikeshare data based on *user input*.

 ### Files used
-Include the files used
+chicago.csv
+new_york_city.csv
+washington.csv
+.gitignore
+bikeshare.py

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.